San Benedetto fuori della

 third was a Crucifixion, now lost.

 There's a Raphaelesque Madonna and Child by Ridolfo del Ghirlandaio, now to be found in the Sant'Onofrio di Fuligno refectory which was originally in the convent here.

-The Last Supper by Giorgio Vasari, on five wooden panels, was moved from here to Santa Croce to make it a museum.
-It was much damaged during the 1966 flood, having remained submerged for 12 hours, and has been undergoing restoration (funded by the Getty Foundation) since 2010 at the Opificio delle Pietre Dure.
+The Last Supper by Giorgio Vasari, on five wooden panels, was moved from here to to make it a museum.
+It was much damaged during the 1966 flood, having remained submerged for 12 hours, and underwent restoration (funded by the Getty Foundation) from 2010 at the Opificio delle Pietre Dure.
 It had been put into storage after the flood due to a lack of funds, a situation exposed by Marco Ferri in November 2003.
-The restoration is expected to be
+The restoration was completed and